RobinAxelsson/Bobbysoft.CLI.Template/README.md

 # Dotnet-tool-template

-This project is a framework/template for building dotnet-tools.
+This project is a framework/template for building CommandLine tools, dotnet-tools in particular.

 ## Based on/inspired by/dependencies